 5. Say what?

 Until 1230 there wasn’t a word for ‘vagina’.
 The first recorded appearance was ‘cunt’, which back then didn’t have the derogatory meaning it has now.
-Want to know what people called their vaginas throughout the years?
-Check out Jonathon Green’s vagina chart, which includes gems like ‘cock-trap’ (popular in the 1880s) and ‘coffee-grinder’ (which came into fashion in the 1940s).
+Want to know what people called their vaginas or vulva’s throughout the years?
+Check out this article about Jonathon Green’s vagina chart, which includes gems like ‘cock-trap’ (popular in the 1880s) and ‘coffee-grinder’ (which came into fashion in the 1940s).
+Some more historic slang for female genitalia?
+How about ‘blind alley’, ‘front window’, ‘bumshop’ or ‘mossey doughnut’.

 6. Yes, a penis should fit (if you’re aroused enough)